 Our usual suspects for repeatable automation of any clinical system or payer system transaction include:

 We differentiate between the highly repeatable process segments and the steps where control must be handed back to the agent for quality checks and complex assessments.
-In the case of PA’s, we build dozens, sometimes hundreds, of scenarios.
+In the case of PA’s, we build dozens, sometimes hundreds, of scenarios within our Sona ProMISe workflow platform.
 Each leverages a common process framework but adjusts to nuances of payer, plan, procedure, test, and medication.

 After investing twice as much business analysis compared with the actual automation, our Robotic Process Automation (RPA) engineers can pull out their tools.
 They build reusable modules for pulling and pushing information from the EHR and the many payer websites.
 They can then assemble scenarios to execute automatically through repeatable parts and return control to an agent for hard parts.